Spitalskirche

 Worth knowing

-The hospital church marks the beginning of Maria-Theresienstraße in a soft pink colour, even if it does blend in a little next to the buildings that have been added on and directly attached.
-The eye-catching colour with the resonant name American Pink It was the latest in a whole series of developments that led from a small Gothic chapel at the city hospital to the church we see today.
-After the earthquakes of 1689 and 1700, the hospital church was given its baroque framework by court architect Johann Martin Gumpp.
-The fresco of St Mary above the organ, the stucco figures of the apostles on the pillars together with putti and baroque decoration, the main altar made of marble and the side altars made of wood modelled on marble together with the Gothic crucifix survived the next wave of destruction when a bomb hit the building during the air raids of the Second World War.
-The church was renovated between 1959 and 1962.
-"In medio civitatis ecclesia illibata" - a church without blemish in the centre of the cityis programmatically written above the entrance gate.
-The Innsbruck artist Hans Andre succeeded in bringing the baroque paintings, such as the fresco of the Holy Spirit on the ceiling, into the modern era.
-He captured the seven virtues of wisdom, justice, bravery, temperance, faith, love and hope after the horrors of the war years.
+In soft pink, the Spitalskirche marks the beginning of Maria-Theresien-Straße, even though it is somewhat overshadowed by the taller adjoining buildings.
+The striking color, known as American Pink, was added to the façade in 1992.
+This was the latest in a series of developments that transformed a small Gothic chapel at the city hospital into the present-day church.
+After the earthquakes of 1689 and 1700, the Spitalskirche received its Baroque structure based on plans by court architect Johann Martin Gumpp.
+The fresco of the Virgin Mary above the organ, the stucco figures of the apostles on the columns with putti and Baroque ornamentation, the marble main altar, and the side altars made of wood imitating marble—along with the Gothic crucifix—survived the next wave of destruction when a bomb hit the building during World War II air raids.
+Renovation took place between 1959 and 1962.
+Innsbruck artist Hans Andre succeeded in bringing the Baroque paintings, such as the ceiling fresco of the Holy Spirit, into the modern era.
+He depicted the seven Christian virtues—wisdom, justice, courage, temperance, faith, love, and hope—after the horrors of the war years.
+Above the entrance gate stands the programmatic inscription: “In medio civitatis ecclesia illibata”—a church without blemish in the heart of the city.
+The church is dedicated to the Holy Spirit, patron of healing, comfort, and courage in the face of life’s burdens.

 Until the discoveries in microbiology and medicine in the second half of the 19th century by Robert Koch (1843 - 1910) and Louis Pasteur (1922 - 1895), hygiene was an underestimated factor in nursing.